Chocolate biscuit cake, also called tiffin cake, is a favorite in Irish shops, cafés, and restaurants.

 Many chocolate biscuit cakes use much more golden syrup and omit the condensed milk, but I love the fudge like consistency when condensed milk is used.

-Here’s a quick tip for a grown up version of this cake.
-Hold back on a little of the condensed milk and substitute a little Irish cream.
+Here’s a quick tip for adding a taste of Ireland to this cake.
+Hold back on a little of the condensed milk and substitute a little Irish cream liqueur.
 You’ll take this recipe over the top with a creamy taste of Ireland.
+However, a Bailey’s version of this cake is not for little ones.

 This version, I’m making today, is kid-friendly and suitable for children.